+Donor Levels

-Donor Levels CEA President's Club\$10 per pay CEA Vice President's Club\$5 per pay CEA Governor's Club\$3 per pay CEA Representative's Club\$1 per pay If you prefer to give by check, make it payable to Teachers for Better Schools.
+- CEA President's Club \$10 per pay

+- CEA Vice President's Club \$5 per pay

+- CEA Governor's Club \$3 per pay

+- CEA Representative's Club \$1 per pay

+If you prefer to give by check, make it payable to Teachers for Better Schools.
 TBS cannot accept cash contributions.

-Columbus City Schools Authorization for Payroll Deduction for Political Contributions Employee Full Name Print as it appears on your pay statement Employee Full Address Employee ID No. Personal Email Address Print non-CCS email address School or Department Check one only: □ CEA President's Club \$10 per pay FOR SECURITY PURPOSES ☐ CEA Vice President's Club \$5 per pay Place in sealed envelope ☐ CEA Governor's Club \$3 per pay and use school mail to □ CEA Representative's Club.....\$1 per pay (min.) return this form to CEA. □ Other amount \$ per pay
+Columbus City Schools

+Authorization for Payroll Deduction for Political Contributions

+Employee Full Name

+Print as it ap ppears on your pay statement

+Employee Full Address

+Print Address City ST ZIP

+Employee ID No Pe ersonal Email Address

+Found on pay sta n pay statement Print non-CCS email address

+School or Department

+dent's s Club ative's Club Club \$5 per pay Place in seal

+Signature Da ite

-Teachers for Better Schools (TBS) collects contributions from Association members and uses those contributions to help elect pro-education candidates to state and local political offices.
+Teachers for Better Schools (TBS) co candidates to state and local political status, rights or benefits in CEA, OEA offices.
+A r nember may re efuse to make any contributions.
+This will not affect his or her membership

+candidates to state and local political offices.
 A member may refuse to make any contributions.
 This will not affect his or her membership status, rights or benefits in CEA, OEA, NEA or any of his or her affiliates.
 Similarly, making a contribution will not affect membership rights, benefits or status.
 Contributions to TBS are voluntary and are not a condition of employment or membership in CEA, OEA, NEA or any of their affiliates; employees and members have the right to refuse to contribute without suffering reprisals.
 Contributions are not deductible as charitable contributions for federal income tax purposes.